omni-door/cli/docs/OMNI.md

 - typescript - whether or not apply typescript

-- test - the unit test frame
+- test - whether or not generate unit-test file

 - stylesheet - stylesheet type